Multiclass Online Learnability under Bandit Feedback: Preliminaries

 In particular, \cite{DanielyERMprinciple} show a matching upper and lowerbound on the realizable error rate of deterministic learners in terms of the BLdim.

-\begin{theorem} [Realizable Learnability \citep{DanielyERMprinciple}] For any $\mathcal{H} \subseteq \mathcal{Y}^{\mathcal{X}}$, there exists a deterministic online learning algorithm whose cumulative loss on the worst-case sequence, under bandit feedback, is at most $\emph{\text{BL}}(\mathcal{H})$.
-Also, the cumulative loss of any deterministic online algorithm on the worst-case sequence, under bandit feedback, is at least $\emph{\text{BL}}(\mathcal{H})$. \end{theorem}
+\begin{theorem} [Realizable Learnability \citep{DanielyERMprinciple}] In the realizable setting, for any $\mathcal{H} \subseteq \mathcal{Y}^{\mathcal{X}}$, there exists a deterministic online learner whose cumulative loss on the worst-case sequence, under bandit feedback, is at most $\emph{\text{BL}}(\mathcal{H})$.
+Also, the cumulative loss of any deterministic online learner on the worst-case sequence, under bandit feedback, is at least $\emph{\text{BL}}(\mathcal{H})$. \end{theorem}

-Moving beyond the realizable setting, \cite{daniely2013price} gave an upperbound on the expected regret, under bandit feedback, in the agnostic setting in terms of $|\mathcal{Y}|$ and Ldim.
+In the agnostic setting, \cite{daniely2013price} gave an upperbound on the expected regret under bandit feedback, in terms of $|\mathcal{Y}|$ and Ldim.